THE MASS OF DARK MATTER:An Integer Derivation of 0.88 GeV via Topological Exclusion

 Significance Statement

-Dark Matter makes up 85% of the matter in the universe, yet we don’t know what it weighs.
+Dark Matter constitutes 85% of the matter in the universe, yet its mass remains unknown.
+The

-The Selection-Stitch Model (SSM) identifies Dark Matter not as a new exotic field, but as a
+Selection-Stitch Model (SSM) identifies Dark Matter not as a new exotic field, but as a ”Failed

-”Failed Proton”—a topological knot that failed to anchor to the vacuum lattice [1].
-We derive
+Proton”—a topological knot that failed to anchor to the vacuum lattice.
+We derive its base mass

 e